muru/muru.github.io/resources.md

 updated weekly via a cronjob.
 The data is scraped from [the PL site][epl] without any permission.
 Hopefully this will count as personal use. :)

-I need to fix the script now that the PL site has changed. :frown:

 [cann-table]: https://www.sussex.ac.uk/Users/iane/cannyclubs.php
 [7amkickoff]: http://www.7amkickoff.com/2012/cann-tables-show-the-gap-between-arsenal-and-the-top-is-smaller-than-you-think/
 [epl]: http://www.premierleague.com/en-gb/matchday/league-table.html